-Three (3) geotechnical borings, denoted as B-1 through B-3 were performed by Municipal Testing Laboratory, Inc. (MTL) of Hauppauge, New York, using a small Fordia Track-Mounted Drill Rig, on April 6 and 7, 2020, as shown on the Boring and Test Pit Location Plan on Figure 1.
+Three (3) geotechnical borings, denoted as B-1, B-2, and B-3 were performed by Municipal Testing Laboratory, Inc. (MTL) of Hauppauge, New York, using a small Fordia Track-Mounted Drill Rig, from April 2 to 6, 2020, as shown on the Boring and Test Pit Location Plan on Figure 1.
 The borings were continuously inspected by Messrs.
-Aflaaz Saleem and Michael Torino, P.E. of GES.
-In accordance with the RFP, Borings B-2 and B-3 were grouted upon completion.
+Aflaaz Saleem, Ahmed Obidat, and Michael Torino, P.E. of GES.
+In accordance with the RFP, Borings B-1 and B-3 were grouted upon completion.